Binay005X/SQL_Retail_sale/README.md

 # SQL_Retail_sale

 - **Project Overview**: Conducted a comprehensive retail sales analysis using SQL to derive actionable insights for business optimization.
 The project involved database setup, data cleaning, exploratory data analysis, and addressing key business questions.
+-
+- ** Objectives **:
+Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
+Data Cleaning: Identify and remove any records with missing or null values.
+Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
+Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.

 - **Data Cleaning**: Identified and removed 13 rows with missing values to ensure data accuracy and reliability.